Mobile Apps with Swift

 In addition, instructors will tailor the course content to teach according to the capabilities or prior knowledge of the student.

-You can also sign up for this course in two alternative formats: online class to benefit from flexible dates, or in-person camp in Switzerland during school holidays.
+You can also sign up for this course at one of our in-person camps in Switzerland during school holidays.

 - Age: 13+